Cochin Harbour Terminus

 Cochin Harbour Terminus (station code: CHTS) is an NSG–6 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
-It is one of the railway stations in the city of Kochi, in the state of Kerala, India.
+Located in Willington Island, it is one of the railway stations in the city of Kochi, in the state of Kerala, India.
+The station has not been in use after the commissioning of International Container Transshipment Terminal, Kochi.
+Since 2013, only occasional tourist trains carrying passengers arrives at the station – notably the Golden Chariot in 2022.
 During the peak time of the station, 17 trains operated from here to different parts of the country and served as the principal station providing rail connectivity to the southern segment of the Port of Kochi located on the Willingdon Island.
-The station, which has not been in use after the commissioning of Vallarpadam container terminus is now locked and all the train service to the station from Ernakulam Junction were completely stopped in 2013.
-Since then, only occasional tourist trains carrying passengers will arrive at the station – notably the Golden Chariot in 2022.

 Location

 Cochin harbour terminus is located on the Bristow Road in the Willingdon Island, Kochi.
 The station used to serve as an easy way to access the Willingdon island which is difficult to reach especially for those outside the city due to limited public road transport system.